-Unacceptable shirts include polo shirts, T-shirts of any type, patterned shirts and denim-look shirts.
-Also, colors in the green, blue, black or brown family are not acceptable unless listed above.
-Shirts must be free of any and all logos unless it is a Fenwick monogram or the Fenwick shield.
+Unacceptable shirts include polo shirts, T-shirts of any type, patterned shirts, and denim-look shirts.
+Also, colors in the green, blue, black, or brown family are not acceptable unless listed above.
+Shirts must be free of any and all logos larger than a quarter, unless it is a Fenwick monogram or the Fenwick shield.

 Shaving: The student's face is to be clean shaven.
 Students that are not clean shaven will be issued a detention and made to shave at school.
 If a student has sensitive skin, then we expect that this detail will be taken care of at home.

 Ties: Boys are required to wear ties in school, as well as, to and from school.
 Bow ties are allowed.

 Tattoos/Jewelry: No excessive jewelry may be worn.
 Boys may not wear earrings.
 Extreme jewelry related to body piercing is not permitted.
 Tattoos must be covered when representing the school at any school-sponsored function.

 Slacks/Trousers: Only straight leg dress slacks with no designs, excess stitching or ornaments (excessive snaps, buttons or buckles) may be worn.
 Slacks must be brown, navy, gray, tan or black and be worn at the waist with a belt.
 Corduroy and khaki material is acceptable as long as they are cut as dress slacks or a regular fit, business casual pant.